Compare ReAct for tightly coupled tool use with Plan-and-Execute for longer workflows with explicit planning and replanning.

 Grounding failures.
 ReAct's key strength is grounding reasoning in actual observations rather than the model's internal beliefs.
 When a tool returns misleading or incomplete data, the agent can chase a false trail.
 Reliable implementations include sanity checks on tool outputs before feeding them back as observations.

 Self-consistency samples multiple reasoning paths and selects a common answer, originally for reasoning tasks with a defined final response.[6]
-Applying that idea to an agent requires a boundary: candidate trajectories can inspect fixed, read-only evidence or run in a sandbox, but they shouldn't each issue real refunds, replacements, or messages.
+Applying that idea to an agent requires a boundary: candidate trajectories can inspect fixed, read-only evidence or run in a sandbox, but they shouldn't each open real pull requests, roll back services, or post incident updates.
 After selecting a proposal, the runtime still applies policy and executes at most one approved effect.

 1from collections import Counter